Industrial internet of things: Agriculture industry

+PV industry

+The integration of IIoT data in the photovoltaic (PV) industry can significantly enhance the efficiency, reliability, and performance of solar power systems.
+IIoT with AI data can be utilized for real-time monitoring, performance optimization, fault detection, diagnostics.

 Security

 As the IIoT expands, new security concerns arise with it.
 Every new device or component that connects to the IIoT can become a potential liability.
 Gartner estimates that by 2020, more than 25% of recognized attacks on enterprises will involve IoT-connected systems, despite accounting for less than 10% of IT security budgets.
-Existing cybersecurity measures are vastly inferior for internet-connected devices compared to their traditional computer counterparts, which can allow for them to be hijacked for DDoS-based attacks by botnets like Mirai.
-Another possibility is the infection of internet-connected industrial controllers, like in the case of Stuxnet, without the need for physical access to the system to spread the worm.
+Existing cybersecurity measures are vastly inferior for Internet-connected devices compared to their traditional computer counterparts, which can allow for them to be hijacked for DDoS-based attacks by botnets like Mirai.
+Another possibility is the infection of Internet-connected industrial controllers, like in the case of Stuxnet, without the need for physical access to the system to spread the worm.

 Additionally, IIoT-enabled devices can allow for more “traditional” forms of cybercrime, as in the case of the 2013 Target data breach, where information was stolen after hackers gained access to Target's networks via credentials stolen from a third party HVAC vendor.
 The pharmaceutical manufacturing industry has been slow to adopt IIoT advances because of security concerns such as these.
 One of the difficulties in providing security solutions in IIoT applications is the fragmented nature of the hardware.
 Consequently, security architectures are turning towards designs that are software-based or device-agnostic.

 Hardware-based approaches, like the use of data diodes, are often used when connecting critical infrastructure.